HuppeJ/jh-summer19/Exercises/Exercise7_Extracting_10_Questions/highlighted_questions/question1_highlighted.md

 If anyone is using Accu-check meters you can get an IR lead and Compass software to transfer the meter readings to the pc, for free.
 The program is quite good, it gives reports on day/week averages.
 You can transfer the data via IR or enter it manually.
 You can also enter carbs and execrsize data.

-I called them last week about a problem I was having with the Mulitclix and also asked them about the IR on the meter itself.
-They sent me the complete kit but I am still waiting for the COM to USB converter, they had run out but promised to sent me one when they get them back in stock.
+I called them last week about ```a problem I was having with the Mulitclix and also asked them about the IR on the meter itself```.
+They sent me the complete kit but ```I am still waiting for the COM to USB converter, they had run out``` but promised to sent me one when they get them back in stock.

 **comment 10:**

-Hi Stuboy, I am new here and thanks for the spreadsheet it is fab and will really help me record my eratic blood sugar...but a moment of ignorance (I am yet to see any form of specialist so that is my excuse) but what is the 'rapid' column for please?
+Hi Stuboy, I am new here and thanks for the spreadsheet it is fab and will really help me record my eratic blood sugar...but a moment of ignorance (I am yet to see any form of specialist so that is my excuse) but ```what is the 'rapid' column for please```?
 Sam